smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 Lexatoms are stored as a sequence in a buffer, so that they can be accessed quickly by the analyzer.
-Loading greater chunks of lexatoms into a buffer is likely always much faster than loading each lexatom on its own.
+Loading greater chunks of lexatoms into a buffer is likely always faster than loading each lexatom on its own.
 Given a pointer ``p`` to a lexatom-carrying cell of a buffer and a variable ``v`` to carry the value, a state machine event is implemented as a sequence of the following
 instructions: